hyperionix/docs/content/packages/probe-details.md

 The main part of probes is probes callbacks.

 ## Probe callbacks
 Probe callbacks are `onEntry` and `onExit` functions in hook or probe declaration.
 The callbacks are executed before and after hooked function execution.
 Callbacks are used to implement your business logic of hook processing.
-Both callbacks share the same environment.
-This non-local variables defined in `onEntry` will also available in `onExit`.
+Both callbacks share the same environment so these non-local variables defined in `onEntry` will also available in `onExit`.

 In probe callbacks you can do the following:
 * get and modify CPU registers state;